kasparsd/widget-output-cache/readme.md

 Uses the `pre_wp_nav_menu` filter (introduced in WordPress 3.9) to short-circuit menu rendering and PHP output buffering to extract widget output and store it into WordPress transients for later retrieval.

+In theory, it should save up to six database queries per menu on each page load!

 It is a quick fix for bad behaving plugins that parse RSS feeds or call remote URLs on every page load.